encode/django-rest-framework/docs/api-guide/pagination.md

         pagination_serializer_class = CustomPaginationSerializer
         paginate_by = 10

+For more complex requirements such as serialization that differs depending on the requested media type you can override the `.get_paginate_by()` and `.get_pagination_serializer_class()` methods.

 ## Creating custom pagination serializers

-Override `pagination.BasePaginationSerializer`, and set the fields that you want the serializer to return.
+To create a custom pagination serializer class you should override `pagination.BasePaginationSerializer` and set the fields that you want the serializer to return.

-For example.
+For example, to nest a pair of links labelled 'prev' and 'next' you might use something like this.

+    class LinksSerializer(serializers.Serializer):
+        next = pagination.NextURLField(source='*')
+        prev = pagination.PreviousURLField(source='*')

     class CustomPaginationSerializer(pagination.BasePaginationSerializer):
-        next = pagination.NextURLField()
-        total_results = serializers.Field(source='paginator.count')
+        links = LinksSerializer(source='*')  # Takes the page object as the source total_results = serializers.Field(source='paginator.count')

 [cite]: https://docs.djangoproject.com/en/dev/topics/pagination/